 Disadvantages of Outsourcing

 Lack of Control

-Sometimes the development process of the program isn't transparent.
+Sometimes the development process of the program isn’t transparent.
 There is no day-to-day visibility where you can pop in and ask a question right away.
-Developing a relationship with the agency is critical to ensure the program is created the way you want to.
+Developing a relationship with the agency is critical to ensure the program is created the way you want.

 There could be cultural differences, time zones, language barriers, and clashing communication styles.
-Choose a vendor with whom you can connect with.
+Choose a vendor with whom you can connect.

 Your organization will already know your customers, products, and brands.
 Outside agencies will have to build up that knowledge from scratch.
-This can be mitigated by communicating clearly with the agency.
+Mitigate by communicating clearly with the agency.

 Outsourcing is becoming standard practice for channel partner programs.
 The benefits gained from working with a trusted partner cannot be replicated in-house.
-While the disadvantages of outsourcing can be managed and mitigated by taking the time to carefully choose your partner.
+In contrast, the disadvantages of outsourcing can be managed and mitigated by taking the time to choose your partner carefully.

 Here at ChannelAssist, you can feel assured you are getting all the advantages of outsourcing and none of the disadvantages.
 With over 20 years of experience in the channel, a proven track record, and a growing team.
 We are ready to help you.
 Your Channel Partner program will be in good hands.